Camera Work: 1910–1914

-Final years (1915–1917)
+1915–1917

-By 1915 the cultural changes and the economic effects of the war finally took its toll on Camera Work.
+By 1915, the cultural changes and the economic effects of the war finally took its toll on Camera Work.
 The number of subscribers dwindled to just thirty-seven, and both the costs and even the availability of the paper on which it was printed became challenging.
 Coupled with the public's decreased interest in pictorial photography, these problems simply became too much for Stieglitz to bear.
 He published issue 47 in January, 1915, and devoted most of it what Steichen referred to as a "project in self-adulation".
 Three years earlier Stieglitz had asked many of his friends to tell him what his gallery "291" meant to them.
 He received sixty-eight replies and printed all of them, unedited (including Steichen's previously mentioned opinion), in issue 47.
 As another sign of the changing times, only four of the comments came from photographers – all of the rest were from painters, illustrators and art critics.
 It was the only issue that did not include an illustration of any kind.

 Issue 48 did not appear until October 1916, sixteen months later.
-In the interim two important events occurred.
-At the insistence of his friend Paul Haviland Stieglitz had begun another journal, 291, which was intended to bring attention to his gallery of the same name.
+In the interim, two important events occurred.
+At the insistence of his friend Paul Haviland, Stieglitz began releasing another journal, 291, which was intended to bring attention to his gallery of the same name.
 This effort occupied much of Stieglitz's time and interest from the summer of 1915 until the last issue was published in early 1916.
 In April 1916, Stieglitz finally met Georgia O'Keeffe, although the latter had gone to see exhibits at "291" since 1908.
 The two immediately were attracted to each other, and Stieglitz began devoting more and more of his time to their developing relationship.